-Since working 100% from home from late March 2020 I have taken more walks in my local neighbourhood.
+Since working 100% from home from late March 2020 I have taken more walks in my local neighborhood.
 I was already walking my ‘hood semi-frequently prior, thanks to young children who enjoy bike riding and playgrounds.
-And yet – thanks to COVID and working from home – this increase of local activity has meant I have re-connected with a neighbour I had no interactions with for over 2 years.
+And yet – thanks to COVID and working from home – this increase of local activity has meant I have re-connected with a neighbor I had no interactions with for over 2 years.
 Now we cross paths regularly and always stop for a chat.
 I have discovered the ‘beautiful house' where a community library box has meant my kids could swap story books even when the council library was closed.

 We all know things won't ever go back to ‘how they were' from a work perspective and really we shouldn't want them to either.
 Because of COVID19 we have jumped into the future, condensing the next work-revolution into months instead of years.

 What will true flexible working look like then, and, well ‘work'?

 If work is no longer a place you go, but a thing you do, then by definition you can do it anywhere.
 So, instead of just ‘WFH' (working from home), we embrace ‘WFA' (working from anywhere).

 What if rather than sitting at our dining tables overlooking the kitchen bench where breakfast bowls of left-over Weetbix slowly harden like concrete – my current WFH reality—we could work at a local hub?
 This hub could give us both work-purpose and focus, plus connection to a sense of place and local community.

 I see an opportunity here to take the best of WFH and add to it the best of coming into the office through the establishment of localised work hubs.
 Aquent's 2021 Australian Talent Insights reported the top three items people are missing about working in the office are:

 - Being amongst other people